Part 1

 Context (still 1:3–14): All blessings are “in whom”—in Christ.
 The predestination here fixes the believer’s inheritance, not the unbeliever’s fate.

 Explanation: God sovereignly determined that those “in whom” (Christ) receive an inheritance.
-Again, Scripture targets the destiny of the redeemed, not a secret list of people irresistibly made to believe.
+Again, Scripture targets the destiny of the redeemed,

 Thinking Prompt: In all four uses, what is predestinated?
-Conformity to Christ, adoption, and inheritance—the believer’s future blessings—not an unconditional decree about who will believe.
+Conformity to Christ, adoption, and inheritance—the believer’s

 Part 4